Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 # Getting started

-This guide describes the process and the steps to deploy AlwaysOn in your own environment/subscription from the beginning.
-In the end you will have an Azure DevOps organization and project set up to deploy a copy of AlwaysOn into an Azure Subscription.
+This step-by-step guide describes the process to deploy AlwaysOn in your own environment from the beginning.
+At the end of this guide you will have an Azure DevOps organization and project set up to deploy a copy of AlwaysOn into an Azure Subscription.

 ## How to deploy?

-AlwaysOn project is using a GitHub-based repository for version control of code artifacts and manifest files.
+The AlwaysOn project is using a GitHub-based repository for version control of code artifacts and manifest files.
 The project leverages Azure DevOps Pipelines for build and deployment (CI/CD) pipelines.

 > Instead of GitHub the also other Git-based repositories can be used, such as *Azure DevOps Repos*.

 All relevant code artifacts and manifest files are stored in the GitHub repository and can easily be forked into your own account or organization.

-The document describes end-to-end process for setting up pre-requisites and other dependencies before deploying AlwaysOn in a subscription of your choice.
+This guide describes the end-to-end process for setting up all pre-requisites and  dependencies before deploying AlwaysOn into an Azure subscription of your choice.

 ## Pre-requisites